[Originally written in 2018, edited Sep 2019]

 I just tried, and tried, because I desperately wanted to get better.
 I wanted to hike, ski, dive.
 I wanted to do life in all its fullness.
 Eventually, even though it didn’t take a linear path of recovery for 4 more years after, I got well.
 (Well, at least they found a drug that worked for now.)
 I became a better person for it after the ordeal.
 I’ve also managed to travel extensively since then, hiking in some of the most beautiful places on earth.

 Hope and faith.
 Possibilities.

-However we feel, it may be worth just carrying the possibility that there is still hope and meaning… no matter how slim.
-If the reason for hope is too large and far away, and even if it fails us at some point, we could shift our eyes to something smaller - one we can hold onto realistically, and even work towards - and hope again in that direction.
-Sometimes hope takes the form of a broad, compelling goal; sometimes it requires fulfilling the littlest steps towards recovery.
-It may seem far from us at first, but keeping at it could actually save us in the longer term.
+If the reason for hope is too large and far away, it helps to shift our eyes to something smaller - one we can hold onto realistically, and work towards.
+Yes, sometimes hope does take the form of a broad, compelling goal; but sometimes it requires fulfilling the littlest steps towards restoration.
+Hope may seem far from us at first, but keeping at it a step at a time could actually save us in the longer term.

-And even if we’re not okay, a little bird told me life has always been a cycle of ups and downs anyway.
+And even if we’re not okay at the moment, a little bird told me life has always been a cycle of ups and downs anyway.
 We may be down now, but there will be ups, and then downs, and then more ups again.
+There will be an up from your current down.
 The crucial thing to realise is that we are not powerless, and we often have more choices than we think.
-Let’s give ourselves another chance at winning, and work on things if we have to.
+Let’s give ourselves another chance at winning, and start with the small things.